terhnt/BitcoinArmory/linuxbuild/Linux_build_notes.md

 $ make
 ~~~

 You're all set!
-To launch Armory, type in a terminal in the BxtcoinArmory directory:
+To launch Armory, type in a terminal in the BitcoinArmory directory:

 ~~~bash
 $ python ArmoryQt.py